-- 1. When asked, when you visit your child's school, is the staff friendly and helpful, 100% of the parents surveyed said all or most of the time. - 2.
-When asked, are the administrators easy to talk to, 83% of the parents said all the time and 17% said most of the time. - 3.
-When asked, are parents involved in planning, implementing or evaluating school programs, 78% of the parents said yes and 22% stated they do not know. - 4.
-When asked, my involvement in my child's education is valued at the school, 100% of the parents agreed or strongly agreed. - 5.
-When asked, the school sets high standards for academic performance for all students, 95% of the parents agreed or strongly agreed while the rest disagreed. - 6.
-When asked, the school is good about staying in touch with the parents, 11% agreed and 89% strongly agreed. - 7.
-When asked, the school clearly communicates to students the consequences of breaking the rules, 17% agreed and 83% strongly agreed. - 8.
-When asked, the school rewards good student choices and behaviors, 100% of the parents strongly agreed. - 9.
-When asked if they would recommend their child's school to other parents, 100% said yes.
+- 1. When asked, when you visit your child's school, is the staff friendly and helpful, 93% of the parents surveyed said all or most of the time. - 2.
+When asked, are the administrators easy to talk to, 100% of the parents said most or all the time. - 3.
+When asked, are parents involved in planning, implementing or evaluating school programs, 63% of the parents said yes while 5% said no and 32% stated they do not know. - 4.
+When asked, my involvement in my child's education is valued at the school, 98% of the parents agreed or strongly agreed while 2% disagreed. - 5.
+When asked, the school sets high standards for academic performance for all students, 100% of the parents agreed or strongly agreed. - 6.
+When asked, the school is good about staying in touch with the parents, 22% agreed and 78% strongly agreed. - 7.
+When asked, the school clearly communicates to students the consequences of breaking the rules, 98% of the parents agreed or strongly agreed while 2% disagreed.